CPhI Online is the largest global marketplace in the pharma ingredients industry

-Building supply chain resiliency to ensure access to medicines23 Apr 2021
+Building supply chain resiliency to ensure access to medicines

 With CPhI North America fast approaching, we ask Karen Flynn (President, Biologics & Chief Commercial Officer, at Catalent), Hamilton Lenox (Senior Vice President of Business Development, Sales & Marketing, at LGM Pharma), and Mike Kleppinger, Chief Commercial Officer, at AMRI) to weigh in on strategies the industry can use to build supply chain resiliency which ensure uninterrupted access to medicines.

 Supply chain challenges have been with us for years.
 Complications, including drug shortages, unforeseen closures, regulatory shutdowns, and mishandling in transit, have increased, and as a result, supply chains have become a source of deep anxiety.
 In the early days of the pandemic, supply chains stretched nearly to the breaking point.
 All of this has intensified scrutiny of their length and complexity as well as the risks they pose to the availability of medicines.